contactopensource/contactopensource/doc/concepts/course/index.md

 Attributes:

-* key
+* key : string+

 ## course_locale

 Attributes:

-* course_id : key+ -- example: course for "Biology 101".
+* course_id : course(id)+ -- example: course for "Biology 101".

-* locale_id : key+ -- example: locale for "English / United States"
+* locale_id : locale(id)+ -- example: locale for "English / United States"

 * name : string+ -- example: "Biology 101"

 * summary : string -- example: "Biology 101 is a science introduction course"

 * description : text -- example: "Biology 101 is a science introduction course about living organisms and their processes"

+* disambiguation : text -- example: "This text is a disambiguation description that explains the difference between this item and others."